sdegutis/immaculatalibrary.com/site/data/snippets/2021-12-13-modesty-preserves-devotion-and-purity-in-the-soul-and-makes-us-fit-for-society-whereas-immodesty-ruins-all-these-things.md

 ---
 published: true
+title: >-
-title: Modesty preserves devotion and purity in the soul, and makes us fit for society; whereas immodesty ruins all these things
+  Modesty preserves devotion and purity in the soul, and makes us fit for society; whereas immodesty ruins all these things
 archiveSlug: sinnersguide00luis
 archivePage: '397'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 259
 ---

 > Another fruit which we derive from this exterior modesty is a greater facility in preserving the recollection, devotion, and purity of the soul.